meridional/Mr.HS/README.md

 You can also find an implementation of the classic type safe MapReduce on top of Mr. HS in `Network.MapReduce.Classic` module.

-Master and Worker communicate via WebSockets by exchaning messages in JSON format.
+Master and Worker communicate via WebSockets by exchanging messages in JSON format.
-So Master program is can interface with worker servers implemented in any programming languages with any framework.
+So Master program can interface with worker servers implemented in any programming language using any framework.
 Of course, the implementation that I provided here is in Haskell.

 ## Examples